thienson98/tftranslator/README.md

 # 3F Translator
 A simple Laravel package help you automatically translate all text on your site to other languages.
-Writed by Trieu Tai Niem.
+Writed by [Trieu Tai Niem](http://facebook.com/trieuniem.it).

+##Requirement
+* PHP: >= 7.0
+* Laravel: >= 5.5

 ## Features
 * Automatically find translate string in parameter of translation functions ( *_()* or *lang()* ) and generate into json translation files